qtranslate/qtranslate-xt/README.md

 Since the -XT version is not officially available at Wordpress.org the initial installation must be done *manually*.
 You require the permissions to access the `plugins` folder of your Wordpress installation.
 Contact your system administrator if needed.

 1. Download the [last release from GitHub](https://github.com/qTranslate/qtranslate-xt/releases) in zip or tar.gz format (usually zip for Windows users).
-Alternatively, for developers and those familiar with git, you can `git clone` the new repo.
+Alternatively, for developers and those familiar with git, you can `git clone` the new repo and work on the current branch.
-1. Uncompress the archive in your plugin folder (`/wp-content/plugins`).
-You should now have a folder `/wp-content/plugins/qtranslate-xt` with the files of this repo.
+1. Uncompress the archive in your plugins folder.
+You should now have a folder `/wp-content/plugins/qtranslate-xt` containing the files of this repo.
 1. Deactivate plugin qTranslate-X, qTranslate, mqTranslate, qTranslate Plus, zTranslate or any other multilingual plugin, if you are running any.
 1. Activate qTranslate-XT through the 'Plugins' (`/wp-admin/plugins.php`) configuration page in WordPress.